-- MetroPlus Platinum Plan (HMO) This plan does not have an additional membership requirement.
+- MetroPlus Platinum Plan (HMO)- this plan does not have an additional membership requirement.
 This plan is a Managed Care Plan for Medicare (only members).
-This is not a special needs plans. - MetroPlus Advantage Plan (HMO/SNP) This plan is for members that have both Medicare and Full or Partial Medicaid.
-Partial Duals for Medicare Plus means people who don't have full Medicaid, but get assistance either from LIS (low income subsidy or MSP (Medicare Savings Program).
-The costs of the plan are determined by the level of the assistance.
+This is not a Special Needs Plan - MetroPlus Advantage Plan (HMO/SNP)- this plan is for members that have both Medicare and Full or Partial Medicaid.
+Partial Duals for Medicare Plus means people who don't have full Medicaid, but get assistance either from LIS (low-income subsidy) or MSP (Medicare Savings Program).
+The costs of the plan are determined by the level of the assistance

-- MetroPlus UltraCare (HMO D-SNP) MAP (Medicaid Advantage Plus Plan) This plan combines services covered by Medicare with comprehensive Medicaid services including long-term care, in effect combining a Medicare Advantage plan and a Medicaid MLTC plan in a single package - This plan is referred to as "MAP" or "Ultracare"
+- MetroPlus UltraCare (HMO D-SNP) MAP (Medicaid Advantage Plus Plan) this plan combines services covered by Medicare with comprehensive Medicaid services including long-term care, in effect combining a Medicare Advantage plan and a Medicaid MLTC plan in a single package - This plan is referred to as "MAP" or "UltraCare."